 ■ Z Machine emulator (Frotz)

-I hope that this guide has helped with setting your the Raspberry Pi emulator.
+I hope that this guide has helped with setting up the Raspberry Pi emulator.
 If you come across any issues, have feedback or anything else then please don’t hesitate to leave a comment below.